-A. Ownership of, a leasehold interest in, or a right to develop a site or sites for the purpose of constructing the Generating Facility or Microgrid;

-B. An option to purchase or acquire a leasehold site(s) for such purpose; or

-C. An exclusivity or other business relationship between the Interconnection Customer and the entity having the right to sell, lease, or grant the Interconnection Customer the right to possess or occupy a site(s) for such purpose.
+- A. Ownership of, a leasehold interest in, or a right to develop a site or sites for the purpose of constructing the Generating Facility or Microgrid; - B. An option to purchase or acquire a leasehold site(s) for such purpose; or - C. An exclusivity or other business relationship between the Interconnection Customer and the entity having the right to sell, lease, or grant the Interconnection Customer the right to possess or occupy a site(s) for such purpose.

-SECTION 2.09.
+SECTION 1.26.
 Queue Position

-- A. The EPS Operator shall assign a Queue Position based upon the date- and time-stamp of the Interconnection Application. - B. The Queue Position of each Interconnection Application will be used to determine the cost responsibility for the Upgrades required to accommodate the interconnection.
-The EPS Operator shall maintain a single sequential queue. - C. Subject to the provisions of Section 2.06, Section 2.07, and Section 2.08, Interconnection Customers shall retain the Queue Position assigned to their initial Interconnection Application throughout the review process, including when moving through the processes covered by Article 3 and Article 4. - D. If a Generating Facility has a prior Queue Position and is now seeking to join or convert to a Microgrid then the prior Queue Position will be abandoned in favor of the Queue Position of the Microgrid.
+- A. The EPS Operator shall assign a Queue Position based upon the date\- and timestamp of the complete Interconnection Application. - B. The Queue Position of each Interconnection Application will be used to determine the cost responsibility for the Upgrades required to accommodate the interconnection.
+The EPS Operator shall maintain a single sequential queue in the case where it may impact a subsequent application. - C. Subject to the provisions of Section 1.23Section 2.06, Section 1.24Section 2.07, and Section 1.25Section 2.08, Interconnection Customers shall retain the Queue Position assigned to their initial Interconnection Application throughout the review process, including when moving through the processes covered by OArticle 3 and OArticle 4. - D. If a Generating Facility has a prior Queue Position and is now seeking to join or convert to a Microgrid then the prior Queue Position will be abandoned in favor of the Queue Position of the Microgrid.
+Queue position shall not be transferred to a different proponent, project or application.

-ARTICLE 3.
 DISTRIBUTION SYSTEM FAST TRACK PROCESS

-SECTION 3.01.
+SECTION 1.27.
 Applicability and eligibility requirements

-The Simplified Process and Fast Track Process are available to an Interconnection Customer proposing to interconnect with the Distribution System if the proposed interconnection does not exceed the size limits and other requirements identified in this Section 3.01.
-However, eligibility is distinct from the Fast Track Process itself, and eligibility does not imply or indicate that an Interconnection Application will pass the Fast Track screens in Section 3.02 or the supplemental review screens in Section 3.04.
+The Simplified Process and Fast Track Process are available to an Interconnection Customer proposing to interconnect with the Distribution System if the proposed interconnection does not exceed the size limits and other requirements identified in this Section 1.27Section 3.01.
+However, eligibility is distinct from the Fast Track Process itself, and eligibility does not imply or indicate that an Interconnection Application will pass the Fast Track screens in Section 1.28Section 3.02 or the supplemental review screens in Section 1.30Section 3.04.